Lai Kui Fang

-Lai Kui Fang (赖桂芳 (賴桂芳, Lài Guì Fāng); 20 January 1936 – 12 August 2022) was a Singaporean artist who studied on a French government scholarship at the École nationale supérieure des Beaux-Arts.
+Lai Kui Fang (zh; 20 January 1936 – 12 August 2022) was a Singaporean artist who studied on a French government scholarship at the École nationale supérieure des Beaux-Arts.

-Born before World War II in the mid 1930s, Lai's romance with art started peculiarly in the primitive environment of forests and jungles.
+Born before World War II in the mid-1930s, Lai's romance with art started peculiarly in the primitive environment of forests and jungles.
 Because of the war, the young Lai Kui Fang could only explore with charcoals as there were no pens or pencils available, he drew on the wooden walls of his home.

 Background

 Lai, the son of a fruit hawker was born in Labis, Malaysia in 1936.
 He had two brothers as well as a younger sister.
 Lai was married to Leelee Koh.
 They were classmates in France.

 Lai died on 12 August 2022, at the age of 86.
 He was survived by his wife, son and daughter.

 Notable works

 Lai expounding his completed work to the audience.